Bigroads logo

 OVERVIEW

-South Dakota instantly became one of my favorite states after I first visited it in 2003.
-I've been back a few times since, and I'm just about ready to go back again.
+South Dakota instantly became one of my favorite states after my initial visit.
+I've been back a few times since, and I'm always happy to go back again.
 What really draws me to the state is the Black Hills region in the western side of the state.
 The scenery and wildlife is fantastic, and there's plenty of tourist attractions too.
-I think spending a week in the Black Hills is something every American family should do at some point.
+I think spending at least a full week in the Black Hills is something every American family should do at some point.

 TOP 10 ATTRACTIONS IN SOUTH DAKOTA